ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

         uint liquidity = balanceOf[address(this)];
 ```

-The periphery contract transfers the liquidity to be burned to this contract before the call.
+The periphery contract transfered the liquidity to be burned to this contract before the call.
 That way
 we know how much liquidity to burn, and we can make sure that it gets burned.

 ```solidity